jholloc/imas-plugins/README.md

 cmake3 -Bbuild -H. -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=$UDA_HOME
 ```

-This will create a directory called "build" that contain all the GNU makefiles required to build the plugins.
+This will create a directory called "build" that containis all the GNU makefiles required to build the plugins.

 If you wish to only build specific plugins you can use the "-DBUILD_PLUGINS" CMake option to specify the plugins you'd
 like to build as a semicolon separated list, for example the following will only attempt to configure the exp2imas and